Skip to main content

 Before checking your heater filter, be sure the thermostat is set for heating and that the temperature setting is correct.
 If you still suspect the problem is a dirty air filter, consult your owner’s manual for instructions on removing and cleaning or replacing your air filter.
 If cleaning or replacing the filter doesn’t solve the problem, contact your local Carrier dealer for assistance.

-carrier heater not working
+a dirty air filter shows why a carrier heater is not working

-TOO MANY CLOSED SUPPLY VENTS CAUSED THE FURNACE TO OVERHEAT
+7. TOO MANY CLOSED SUPPLY VENTS CAUSED THE FURNACE TO OVERHEAT

 Symptoms